GSA/digitalgov.gov/content/guides/site-scanning/_index.md

 ---
 date: 2020-06-25 09:00:00 -0500
-title: "Guide to the Site Scanning Program"
+title: "Handbook for the Site Scanning Program"
 deck: "A set of daily scans of the federal web presence."
 summary: "A program to automatically generate data about the health and best practices of federal websites."
 guide: site-scanning